artevelde-uas/canvas-lms-gradebook-disclaimer-plugin/README.md

   * **modalLink**: [optional] The label of the link that will open the modal window.
   * **modalTitle**: [optional] The title of the modal window.
   * **modalText**: [optional] The text in the body of the modal window.

-## Building

-This plug-in uses React so if you intend to modify the source, it has to be compiled into JavaScript:

-    npm run build

-or:

-    yarn build

-**Note:** If you are just using the plug-in it will automatically use the compiled scripts in the *dist* folder